-Giancarlo Shibayama’s ARTIST BOOK “The Shibayamas” PRE-ORDER AVAILABLE NOW.
+Giancarlo Shibayama’s ARTIST BOOK “The Shibayamas” SOLD OUT NOW!

 This Photobook is about the clash of cultures and how new identities are constructed and generate learning patterns.
 I am aware of the fragile nature of memory and of how it is always in transformation, this is why I am keen on materializing this process in visual projects.
 Fiction allows me to fill in certain gaps in my memory, and I use photography to visualize these events that have faded away in time.
 In this way I am beginning to tell my personal history in the light of my family´s history.